 Collectors of interest include; Film Director George Lucas, Flickr and Slack founder Stewart Butterfield, Casey Cowell, founder of the modem, Academy Award Winner Per Hallberg and Director of Chelsea FC Eugene Tenenbaum.
 Andersson was recently selected as one of the Top 100 Most Influential Creatives by TimeOut magazine.
 His work has sold for up to six figures.
 He was recently featured as one to watch on The Guardian in the article 'Art imitating life; how this year's Armory show got political'

-Johan painted the first official portrait of human rights activist Mariam Ibrahim in 2015.
-She was sentenced to death for apostasy and 100 lashes for marrying a Christian man was to rescued as a result of an international outcry that included the voices of such luminaries as Angelina Jolie, President Obama, Clinton, Prime Minister David Cameron and Pope Francis.
+Johan painted the first official portrait of human rights activist Mariam Ibrahim.
+In 2015.
+She was sentenced to death for Apostasy and given 100 lashes for marrying a Christian man.
+She was later rescued as a result of an international outcry that included the voices of such luminaries as Angelina Jolie, President Obama, Clinton, Prime Minister David Cameron and Pope Francis.